‘After the Rain’ by Lizzy Newcomb for Green Pebble

 If you garden alongside animal friends, see the post on how to make your garden safe for pets.
 This covers toxic plants (including wildflower meadows), unsafe mulches and other garden hazards.
 Keep pets away from freshly-seeded lawns (and pine needles).
 Check ears, paws and inside the mouth after walking through long grass (also take care in long grass, to avoid adders).

 How to Wean Your Lawn Off Junk Food

 - Whether seeding or turfing, choose a hard-wearing organic grass like rye or red rescue, which can withstand drought.
 Although bees love it, avoid clover near pets (toxic to them).

 - Manual mowers are good exercise and don’t pollute, but buy a good one to avoid ‘tearing the grass’.
 In spring, use a rake to remove thatch or just leave for birds to build nests.
 Aerating the lawn (and raising mower blades) should prevent moss.
 Remove weeds naturally (with your hands!)

 - You can usually leave grass clippings on the lawn.
 If you have a lot, tumbling compost bins are better, as too many ‘greens’ in a standard compost bin will make it slimy (unless you add more browns like dried leaves).

 - Garden shears are safer for hedgehogs and tortoises.
 If you use strimmer, gently sweep the grass with a broom beforehand, so creatures have time to escape.

-- Most lawns can survive a few days without water, and quickly recover.
-When you do water artificially, use a watering can to save water over a hose.
-And ensure water butts have pet safety locks to avoid open barrels(drowning hazard) or stagnant water (attracts mosquitoes).
-Good brands are Even Greener & The Original Water Butt Co.
+- Lawns can survive for days without water, and quickly recover after rainfall.
+If you do water your garden artificially, use a watering can over a hose, to save water.
+Ensure water butts have safety locks to avoid open barrels(stagnant water can attract mosquitoes).